 - Item 1.
 On December 20, 2006, PharmAthene, Inc. ("PharmAthene") filed an action against the Company in the Court of Chancery in the State of Delaware, captioned PharmAthene, Inc. v.
 SIGA Technologies, Inc., C.A.
 No. 2627-N. In its Complaint, PharmAthene asks the Court to order the Company to enter into a license agreement with PharmAthene with respect to SIGA-246, as well as issue a declaration that the Company is obliged to execute such a license agreement, and award damages resulting from the Company's supposed breach of that obligation.
-PharmAthene also alleges that the Company breached an obligation to negotiate such a license agreement in good faith, as well as seeks damages promissory estoppel and unjust enrichment based on supp enrichment based on supposed information, capital and assistance that PharmAthene allegedly provided to the Company during the negotiation process.
+PharmAthene also alleges that the Company breached an obligation to negotiate such a license agreement in good faith, as well as seeks damages for promissory estoppel and unjust enrichment based on supposed information, capital and assistance that PharmAthene allegedly provided to the Company during the negotiation process.
 On January 9, 2007, the Company filed a motion to dismiss the Complaint in its entirety for failure to state a claim upon which relief can be granted.
-The motion has been fully briefed and oral argument is currently scheduled for June 1, 2007.
+Oral argument on the motion to dismiss was held on June 1, 2007 and the parties are awaiting a decision from the Court.
 On January 19, 2007, PharmAthene served on the Company its first request for production of documents.
 The Company moved to stay discovery on January 26, 2007 and this motion was granted on March 8, 2007.
 SIGA believes that the claims are without merit and plans to defend itself vigorously. - Item 1A.
 Risk Factors There were no material changes to Risk Factors disclosed in SIGA's 2006 Form 10-K. - Item 2.
 Unregistered Sale of Equity Securities and Use of Proceeds None. - Item 3.
 Defaults upon Senior Securities None. - Item 4.
-Submission of Matters to a Vote of Security Holders None. - Item 5.
-Other Information None.
+Submission of Matters to a Vote of Security Holders - (a) The Company held a special meeting of Stockholders on July 26, 2007. - (b) Proxies for the meeting were solicited pursuant to Regulation 14A of the Securities Exchange Act of 1934, as amended. - (c) Briefly described below is each matter voted upon at the annual meeting of Stockholders. - (1) Approval of an amendment to the certificate of incorporation to increase the authorized common stock by 50,000,000 shares to 100,000,000 shares of common stock.